 Kehrer and Margolin (1997) Pirfenidone diminishes cyclophosphamide-induced lung fibrosis in mice.
 Toxicol.Lett.
 90 125 PMID: 9067480

 Mei et al (2005) Protection of pirfenidone against an early phase of oleic acid-induced acute lung injury in rats.
 J.Pharmacol.Exp.Ther.
 313 379 PMID: 15608079

 Oku et al (2002) Pirfenidone suppresses tumor necrosis factor-α, enhances interleukin-10 and protects mice from endotoxic shock.
 Eur.J.Pharmacol.
 446 167 PMID: 12098599

 If you know of a relevant reference for Pirfenidone, please let us know.

-Currently there are no citations for Pirfenidone.
 Do you know of a great paper that uses Pirfenidone from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.